LinkedSoftwareDependencies/Article-System-Components/content/system.md

 it always goes through a preprocessing phase.
 Concretely, this involves processing all parameters and constructor arguments, for which the most relevant classes and interfaces are shown in [](#architecture-preprocess).
+To meet the _extensibility_ and _maintainability_ requirements, the architecture allows different parameters and constructor arguments handlers to be injected.
+This makes the architecture more robust against currently unforeseen functional requirements regarding the handling of parameters and constructor arguments.

 <figure id="architecture-preprocess">
 <img src="img/architecture-preprocess.svg" alt="[Components.js Architecture - Preprocess package]">